How to use the command 'docker rm' (with examples)

 Explanation:

-• container1 container2 ...: These are the names or IDs of the containers you want to remove.
-You can specify multiple containers separated by a space.
+• container1 container2 ...: These arguments specify the names or IDs of the containers you wish to remove.
+You can list multiple containers, separated by spaces, to remove them in a single command execution.

 container1